Subscribe to our news letter

 What Is a Retail Media Supply-Side Platform (SSP) and What Does It Do?

 A retail media SSP is the technology that enables retailers to make their ad inventory available to external demand sources programmatically.
-According to Koddi, commerce media SSPs serve all commerce media formats programmatically -- sponsored listings, display, in-store screens, and audio (Koddi, 2025).
+According to Koddi, commerce media SSPs serve all commerce media formats programmatically, including sponsored listings, display, in-store screens, and audio (Koddi, 2025).
 SSPs help retailers attract incremental national brand budgets flowing through agency DSPs, effectively expanding the retailer's addressable advertiser base beyond the brands that sell directly on their platform.

 What API Integration Capabilities Does a Retail Media Platform Need?